 Chairman for 2019-2020

-Our new Chairman is Councillor Jeremy Pursehouse, while the Vice-Chairman is Councillor Simon Morrow who represents the Warlingham East, Chelsham and Farleigh Ward.
+Remaining as Chairman is Councillor Jeremy Pursehouse, and the Vice-Chairman is Councillor Simon Morrow who represents the Warlingham East, Chelsham and Farleigh Ward.

 He has served on a number of council committees and has been Chairman of Planning, Resources and Overview & Scrutiny, as well as Vice-Chairman of Housing.
 He is also a Warlingham Parish Councillor.